 - All patients

 - Typical symptoms without red flags in GERD: Initiate treatment for GERD; start an empiric once-daily PPI trial.

-- Red flags in GERD: Refer to gastroenterology for EGD.
+- Red flags in GERD: Refer to gastroenterology for EGD before initiating treatment.

 - Extraesophageal symptoms: Rule out other diagnoses prior to initiating treatment for GERD.